Qimmah Russo Shows Off Killer Physique While Filling Her Car With Gas

 “Looking good ma like always,” a fourth person wrote, also using some emoji to further highlight their words.

 In addition, many of her followers used emoji in order to convey how they felt about the image.
-The most popular were the heart, fire, and muscle arm emoji.
+The most popular were the heart, fire, and muscle-arm emoji.

-As previously reported by The Inquisitr, recently showed off more of her chiseled physique when she opted to wear a tiny orange bikini in another series of Instagram snaps.
+As previously reported by The Inquisitr, Qimmah recently showed off more of her chiseled physique when she opted to wear a tiny orange bikini in another series of Instagram snaps.